alexallmont/pydiffsol/README.md

 ## Known issues

-- BDF with FaerSparseF64 KLU is not stable as we have found a segfault in underlying diffsol.
+- BDF with FaerSparseF64 KLU is not stable on macos; we have found a segfault in underlying diffsol.
 Unit tests are disabled for this combination and it should be avoided for the time being but it is still enabled whilst we are diagnosing.